 Deng is playing inspired basketball for his team and that’s commendable given what they’ve been through in the last few weeks.
 This team badly needs something positive and nobody wants to see Deng and the Bulls part ways, especially in Chicago.
 But his recent All-Star numbers are also making it oh so easy for the Chicago Bulls to trade him and get a great deal out of it.
 And that may end up being the best (and last) thing he could give his team this season.

-Topics: Bulls Vs Pelicans Triple OT, Bulls Vs Pelicans Triple Overtime, Luol Deng Stats Since Derrick Rose's Injury, Luol Deng Vs Pelicans 2013, Luol Deng Without Derrick Rose, Luol Deng's Stats Without Derrick Rose
+Tags: Bulls Vs Pelicans Triple OT Bulls Vs Pelicans Triple Overtime Luol Deng Stats Since Derrick Rose's Injury Luol Deng Vs Pelicans 2013 Luol Deng Without Derrick Rose Luol Deng's Stats Without Derrick Rose